-Tobacco: Smoking, vaping, or the use of smokeless tobacco products is prohibited by all Duchesne High School students on the premises and at any school function.
-Students who are found smoking, possessing cigarettes, e-cigarettes, or smokeless tobacco, or in possession of smoking paraphernalia are fined \$50.00, and their parents are notified about the infraction.
-In case of a second offense, a conference with student, parent, and Administration is required in addition to the \$50.00 fine.
-Students would also forfeit eligibility for participation in sports and other co-curricular activities.
+Tobacco Products: Smoking, vaping, or the use of smokeless tobacco products in any form is prohibited by all Duchesne High School students on the premises and at any school function.
+Students who are found using or possessing cigarettes, pipes, cigars, e-cigarettes, Juuls, vaping products, or smokeless tobacco, are fined \$50.00, their parents are notified about the infraction and they are subject to co-curricular limitations as outlined in the Athletic

+Handbook.
+In the case of a second offense, a conference with student, parent, and Administration is required in addition to a \$100.00 fine and additional co-curricular consequences.